This post may contain affiliate links. Please see my disclosure policy for more details.

 If you fancy a bite to eat or a coffee, there plenty of options.
 The most well known restaurant, with pretty Pittwater views, has to be The Boathouse over at Governor Phillip Reserve, with outdoor seating on the jetty out the back.

-Note that The Boathouse is being rebuilt in 2023, so check The Boathouse website to check if it’s reopened yet!
+Note that The Boathouse was being rebuilt in 2023, so check The Boathouse website to see if it’s reopened yet!

 At 1108 Barrenjoey Road, opposite the wharf, is the almost-100-year-old Barrenjoey House, which offers guesthouse accommodation in addition to a café, bar and restaurant.